klaro-org/klaro-js/README.md

     - [x] Swedish
 * **Small footprint**: The minified+gzipped JS is only 18 kB and contains everything that is required, including stylesheets and images.
-* **Intuitive and responsive**: Klaro is designed to blend in with your existing design and optimized for modern desktop and mobile browsers.
+* **Intuitive and responsive**: Orejime is designed to blend in with your existing design and optimized for modern desktop and mobile browsers.
-* **Secure and reliable**: Klaro ensures that no third-party apps or trackers are executed without the consent of the user, even when Javascript is disabled or Klaro itself gets blocked.
+* **Secure and reliable**: Orejime ensures that no third-party apps or trackers are executed without the consent of the user, even when Javascript is disabled or Orejime itself gets blocked.

 ## Getting Started

-To use the widget on your website, simply download [klaro.js](https://klaro.kiprotect.com/klaro.js) as well as the example config [config.js](https://klaro.kiprotect.com/config.js).
+To use the widget on your website, simply download [orejime.js](https://orejime.kiprotect.com/orejime.js) as well as the example config [config.js](https://orejime.kiprotect.com/config.js).
 Follow the instructions below to adapt the config to your needs and then include the two files in your website like this:
 ```
     <script defer type="text/javascript" src="config.js"></script>
-    <script defer type="text/javascript" src="klaro.js"></script>
+    <script defer type="text/javascript" src="orejime.js"></script>
 ```
-Do not forget to change your existing apps/trackers as outlined in the next section as well so that Klaro can manage them.
+Do not forget to change your existing apps/trackers as outlined in the next section as well so that Orejime can manage them.

 ## Managing Third-Party Apps/Trackers